 Learn how to make Chinese hot pot at home with this easy-to-follow guide.

-When the weather gets dark and chilly, there are few dishes that I crave more than hot pot.
-This fun, interactive way of eating is a great way to spend time with friend and family while enjoying a tasty (and fairly healthy!) meal.
-While it’s not as traditional as Lo Hei, it’s a great dish to make to celebrate Chinese New Year too!
+When the weather gets dark and chilly, there are few dishes that I crave more than Chinese hot pot.
+This fun interactive way of eating is a great way to spend time with friends and family while enjoying a tasty (and healthy!) meal.

 Step 1: Simmer the Broth

 What you're actually supposed to do is bring the broth up to a simmer on its own.
 You can add things like spices, herbs, garlic, spring onions, ginger for flavour, but that's it.

 Step 2: Add Ingredients to the Hot Broth

 Once your broth is up to a simmer, it's time to cook!